Epilation is overall the best method to remove unwanted body hair for women.

 Choosing the right epilator is as important as exfoliation.

-Hair trapped inside the hair follicle because hair hasn’t been removed properly, some of it left inside.
+Hair is trapped inside the hair follicle because hair hasn’t been removed properly, some of it is left inside.

 How to use the epilator in the right way?